-All students who take a class in the Jefferson College of Population Health (JCPH) will need to complete our required Canvas Onboarding located in Canvas.
+All students who take a course in the Jefferson College of Population Health (JCPH) will need to complete our required Canvas Onboarding located in our course management system, called Canvas.
 Newly matriculated students are required to complete a virtual University-wide Orientation (in-person option available).
 Completion of both University and College onboarding modules is required before attending class for the first time.

 In addition, there is a required virtual JCPH Welcome Event which introduces students to key College administrators, campus services, and a review of College requirements and expectations.
 A program-specific Orientation is required for some programs.